rattanakchea/rattanakchea.github.io/README.md

 # README

+This is my portfolio site built in 2020 using Angular 9.

+- Mostly front end projects that interact with third-party APIs or the backend that I have built.

 - `ng new rattanak2020 --directory=./ --style=scss --routing=true`
 - generate projects component in App Module `ng g c projects --module app.module`
 - generate interceptor: `ng g interceptor interceptors/Loading --skipTests=true`